BrotherDotMatrixPrinter/crn-v2/README.md

 This contains three different implementations that pretty much do the same thing but use different module resolutions:
 - index.ts:
 	- Outputs to build folder.
-	- Uses TypeScript and JS Modules.
+	- Uses TypeScript and ES Modules.
 - index.mjs:
 	- Does not need to be built.
-	- Uses vanilla JS and JS Modules.
+	- Uses vanilla JS and ES Modules.
 - index.cjs:
 	- Does not need to be built.
 	- Uses vanilla JS and Common JS.
-- index.py
+- index.py:
 	- This is just an example of how you could use Python.

 ABIs and more info are the CrnInfo folder and CrnInfo/CrnInfo.(mjs/cjs) files.